 Performing a DFMEA

 Each of the Relyence DFMEA elements can be used stand-alone.
 For example, if you only want to use the DFMEA Worksheet, you can do that.
-You can optionally use any combination of the four DFMEA elements.
+You can optionally use any combination of the five DFMEA elements.

 Step 1: Build the Analysis Tree (optional)